-The burstification algorithm under consideration is as follows: the incoming packet stream is demultiplexed per destination in separate queues.
+The burstification algorithm under consideration is stated as follows: The incoming packet stream is demultiplexed per destination in separate queues.
 A timer is started with the first packet arrival in a queue.
 Then, upon timer expiration, the optical burst is formed and relayed to the optical core.
-On the other hand, it should be noted that bursts cannot be arbitrarily small, due to the optical switches technological constraints (for example minimum switching time).
-Thus, there is a lower bound to the optical burst size b{min} and padding will be required for some of the bursts.
+On the other hand, it should be noted that bursts cannot be arbitrarily small due to the optical switches technological constraints (for example, minimum switching time).
+Thus, there is a lower bound to the optical burst size $b{\min}$ , and padding will be required for some of the bursts.

 In this paper, we study the impact of burst padding on the optical network throughput.
 We choose the delay-throughput curve as the performance metric.
-As the timeout value increases more packets are allowed to be transported onto the same optical burst and padding will be less frequent.
-However, as the time-out value increases so does the burstification delay.
-The findings of this paper allow to select a burstifier operating point that minimizes burstification delay, yet keeping throughput at a reasonable value.
+As the timeout value increases, more packets are allowed to be transported onto the same optical burst, and padding will be less frequent.
+However, as the timeout value increases, so does the burstification delay.
+The findings of this paper allow the selection of a burstifier operating point that minimizes burstification delay, yet keep throughput at a reasonable value.
 On the other hand, the impact of long-range dependence and instantaneous variability on the throughput-delay curve will be analyzed.
-Finally, we propose an adaptive time-out algorithm that minimizes delay while keeping throughput beyond a given threshold.
+Finally, we propose an adaptive timeout algorithm that minimizes delay while keeping throughput beyond a given threshold.